GBAR

 • Exploit these in a very short time, of order their decay time period of 142 ns, with the aim to form a target for the antiprotons.

-It will then be possible to create neutral anti-hydrogen H as well as positive anti-hydrogen ions H+.
+It is then possible to create neutral anti-hydrogen H as well as positive anti-hydrogen ions H+.
 Note that if protons are used as incident particles instead of antiprotons, one obtains hydrogen and H- ions.

 Competing Experiments